Kernix13/beginner-git-commands/README.md

 ## Download and setup Git

-It's been well over a year since I did this so I can't remember all the steps.
-But first, you need to [download Git](https://git-scm.com/downloads "Git download page").
+It's been well over a year since I did this so I can't remember all the steps, but you will need to [download Git](https://git-scm.com/downloads "Git download page").

 Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E "Git Tutorial").
 I followed his steps to run the `config` commands below.
 Follow his instructions using Git Bash.
 Eventually, you will use VS Code for 99% of the commands in this guide.